Lindal railway incident: Disruption

 Immediately after the first collapse, passengers were forced to alight from their trains and walk around the crater to the far side.
 The empty carriages were then taken slowly over the dubious tracks, passengers resettling themselves once their train was back on solid ground.
 Passengers were eager to see the hole and crowded round to get a good look while officials tried to hurry them along.

 Goods and mineral traffic were a major source of revenue, so keeping them running was vital.
 Coke for the ironworks at Barrow, Askam and Millom, normally came via Carnforth and Lindal, but with the whole line at a standstill and Carnforth yard blocked with stalled goods trains, coke trains had to be redirected via Penrith and Whitehaven, an extra 100 miles, the same route being used for livestock, perishables and goods traffic for the Belfast boats.
 Up Barrow to Carnforth workings were also disrupted and again redirected round the Penrith route.

 Great efforts were made to get southbound trains away as quickly as possible, so as not to miss connections at Carnforth.
-Removing all the mails from Thursday evening's 7.45 p.m. and 9.00 p.m. from Barrow was a long-winded affair, but all the bags were transferred to the onward train, and so efficiently that it caught the Night Mail at Carnforth.
+Removing all the mails from Thursday evening's 7.45 pm and 9.00 pm from Barrow was a long-winded affair, but all the bags were transferred to the onward train, and so efficiently that it caught the Night Mail at Carnforth.
 Friday morning's mail was similarly dealt with, done and dusted within an hour.